PSYCH-GA.2211 / NEURL-GA.2201, Fall Semester 2025

 Prerequisites: Algebra, trigonometry, and calculus.
 Some experience with matrix algebra and/or computer programming is helpful, but not required.
 The real prerequisites are an aptitude for logical and geometric reasoning, and a willingness to work hard!

-Announcements: This year, we will use brightspace for class announcements and online questions/discussions: https://brightspace.nyu.edu/d2l/home/391464 .
+Announcements: We use brightspace for class announcements and online questions/discussions: https://brightspace.nyu.edu/d2l/home/499154 .
 Rather than emailing the instructors or TAs, we encourage you to post your questions/comments there, where they can be discussed and/or answered by any of us or your fellow classmates.

 Schedule: (Notes: labs are in green, content will appear incrementally, for a preview see last year's course page)